Last Updated on

-As your body gears up towards ovulation, estrogen and other hormones affect the cervical mucus produced by the vagina.
-The mucous becomes abundant, more watery, clear and slippery in texture.
+As your body gears up towards ovulation, estrogen and other hormones affect the cervical mucous produced by the vagina.
+The mucous becomes abundant, more watery clear and slippery in texture.
 It can take place starting anywhere between one week to two days prior to ovulation.
-If you become a pro at observing these changes in cervical mucus, you can take a pretty good guess as to when you will ovulate.
+If you become a pro at observing these changes in cervical mucous, you can take a pretty good guess as to when you will ovulate.

 5. Having Normal Weight

 If you are overweight or underweight, you may be at the risk of having fertility problems, though the chances of pregnancy still prevail.
 If you are overweight, the excess body fat disrupts the balance of hormones needed for ovulation and embryo development.
 On the other hand, if you are underweight, your body is on an energy-conserving mode to keep the rest of the body functioning, further holding off the ovulation.
 It is recommended for women planning for a baby to have an ideal weight for successful conception.

 Nowadays, fibroids and endometriosis are problems that are commonly found in women.
 Pelvic pain or extremely painful, heavy, or long periods are symptoms of fibroids or endometriosis.
 Though fibroids or endometriosis increase the risk of infertility, your doctors can advise you about the treatments available to help you conceive.

 Pelvic inflammatory disease (PID) caused by any sexually transmitted disease (STD) can put you at the risk of infertility.
 Get tested for STDs sooner than later.
 If you are not affected by any of the conditions mentioned above, you can safely assume that you are most likely fertile.